zolex/vom/README.md

 ### Symfony

 When using symfony, the package also integrates as a bundle.
-With flex and autoconfiguration there is nothing else to do: You are ready to use the [VersatileObjectMapper as a Symfony service](./examples/symfony-framework).
+With flex and autoconfiguration there is nothing else to do.
+You are ready to use the [VersatileObjectMapper as a Symfony service](./examples/symfony-framework).
 For the best interoperability, VOM implements the Symfony normalizer and denormalizer interfaces.

-Without autoconfiguration, or if you choose to not run symfony/flex recipe generation, you have to enable the bundle manually by adding it to `config/bundles.php`.
+_Without autoconfiguration, or if you choose to not run symfony/flex recipe generation, you have to enable the bundle manually by adding it to `config/bundles.php`._

 ```php
 <?php